How To Feed A Loon

 We love entertaining and serving a delicious appetizer to get the party going is essential.

-This dish is one of the easiest recipes we have on the blog with regards to preparation.
+This dish is one of the easiest recipes we have on the blog with regard to preparation.
 But folks, don’t let that fool you into thinking it’s also not one of the most delicious recipes on the blog.
 The sauce can even be made a day or two in advance!
 A true show-stopper of a dish!

 A wheel of baked brie in a baking dish smothered in pecan praline sauce.